 Dushanbe is the capital of Tajikistan but there are other cities you can visit.
 I traveled by road from Dushanbe to Samarkand in Uzbekistan and on the way, I saw a beautiful city called Panjakent. and when I was coming back from Tashkent (Uzbekistan) to Dushanbe, I stayed for one day in Khujand which is a beautiful city in Tajikistan.

-I also found couchsurfing hosts there, and they were young boys who showed me the city and served me local food.
-There was a local market called “Panjshanbe Bazar” which I visited in the morning and it was a nice experience because I saw the local life and culture in/around the bazar.
+I also found Couchsurfing hosts there, and they were young boys who showed me the city and served me local food.
+There was a local market called “Panjshanbe Bazar” which I visited in the morning and it was a nice experience because I saw the local life and culture in/around the Bazar.
 You would love this small beautiful city in Tajikistan.
 Remember the name “Khujand“.

 Conclusion of my Travel Guide to Tajikistan

-In summery of my travel guide to Tajikistan, I would say that Tajikistan’s people are very beautiful and friendly and I will definitely come back to Tajikistan.
+In summary of my travel guide to Tajikistan, I would say that Tajikistan’s people are very beautiful and friendly and I will definitely come back to Tajikistan.
 Food is the best and it’s one of the cheapest countries in the world.
-I would strongly advise to use couchsurfing for best experience in Tajikistan and that’s free.
+I would strongly advise using couchsurfing for best experience in Tajikistan and that’s free.
 Till next time take care and I will see you with my Uzbekistan guide in the next blog post.
 If you liked this guide then do share it with friends on Facebook.

-The only problem that I found in Tajikistan was slow internet. only 3% of the population have access to internet and it’s very expensive in Tajikistan.
-Even our host did not have a good internet connection and for digital nomad like me, it was a huge hectic. rest of everything was the best.
+The only problem that I found in Tajikistan was slow internet. only 3% of the population have access to the internet and it’s very expensive in Tajikistan.
+Even our host did not have a good internet connection and for a digital nomad like me, it was a huge hectic. rest of everything was the best.

-I would suggest you to watch the videos of my Tajikistan trip, they are in Urdu/Hindi but you can just get an idea of how was the experience for me. watch and enjoy Tajikistan.
+I would suggest you watch the videos of my Tajikistan trip, they are in Urdu/Hindi but you can just get an idea of how was the experience for me. watch and enjoy Tajikistan.